2011 Mock NFL Draft

 8. Titans—Nick Fairley, DL-Auburn

-Tennessee has never been able to replace Albert Haynesworth, and Fairley is reminiscent of Haynesworth in both ability and character.
+Tennessee has never been able to replace Albert Haynesworth, so they would consider themselves quite fortunate to have Fairley fall this far.
 He could conceivably play every single position on the defensive line in a 4-3.

 11. Texans—J.J.
 Watt, DL-Wisconsin*